 It makes sense, then, that Walmart started testing their own unlimited shipping service in May.
 It doesn’t have any of the other benefits that Prime includes, but at $50 a year, it’s barely over half the price.

-It’s difficult to directly compare the two retailers, since one operates entirely online and generates most of its revenue through books and electronics, and the other operates in physical locations around the world and sells primarily groceries.
+It’s difficult to directly compare the two retailers since one operates entirely online and generates most of its revenue through books and electronics, and the other operates in physical locations around the world and sells primarily groceries.
 However, the 2015 holiday season should be an interesting time for the battle of Amazon vs. Walmart.

 So what do you think – will Amazon eventually overtake the world’s largest retailer?
 Will Walmart’s ecommerce store take off and leave them in the dust?
 Who will win Walmart vs. Amazon?
 Let us know in the comments below!